 THTR 460 - Seminar in Theatre (3)

 A selected area of theatre is explored in depth, culminating in a major research paper and oral presentation.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Senior standing or consent of department chair.